lawolf8/lawolf8/README.md

 ### Professional Experience

 #### Lockheed Martin Aeronautics - Data Engineer Intern Sr.
-- Introduced, led, and created a predictive machine learning model for Fleet Management, leading to enhanced maintenance scheduling and part advisories.
+- Introduced, led, and created an nlp predictive machine learning model for Fleet Management, utilizing various pipelines and APIs, leading to enhanced maintenance scheduling and part advisories.
 - Creating and maintaining data pipelines that are utilized to monitor fleet health
 - Created Tableau dashboards to monitor fleet performance, integrating data from SAP servers using SQL, Python, and VBA.
 - Analyzed financial data for Earned Value reviews on contracts exceeding $100 million.